 A sub-pixel location for the peak is found by using a polynomial fit method.
-This method works by fitting a second-order polynomial around the peak of the discrete correlation surface.
-The polynomial represents the surface associated with a 3 x 3 area around the peak.
+This method works by fitting a 2^{nd} order polynomial around the peak of the discrete correlation surface.
+The polynomial will represent the surface associated with a 3x3 area around the peak.
 The discrete peak of the correlation surface is found first, then this peak and its corresponding eight neighbors are used for fitting the polynomial.
-A least squares fit can be used to calculate the polynomial coefficients after the 3 x 3 area and corresponding data points are found.
-From this polynomial, the location of the peak can be solved analytically to a sub-pixel location.
+A least squares fit can be used to calculate the polynomial coefficients once the 3x3 area and corresponding data points are found.
+From this polynomial the location of the peak can be solved analytically to a sub-pixel location.